unionai/unionai-docs/source/development-cycle/creating-a-project-on-union.md

 ```

-# Running in a local Python environment
+## Running the project in a local Python environment

 To quickly try out the code, you can run it in your local Python environment using `unionai run`: